Poverty headcount ratio at $3.65 a day (2017 PPP) (% of population)

 WageIndicator Foundation, 2023

 Equivalent to 232,948 Nigerian naira for a typical family in rural Nigeria per month.

 Employment in agriculture (% of total employment) (modeled ILO estimate)

 Agriculture, forestry, and fishing, value added (% of GDP)

-Nigeria has a population of approximately 201 million and an almost equal distribution between urban (51%) and rural (49%) population.
-The agricultural sector accounts for 35% of total employment and represents 22% of the national GDP.
+Nigeria has a population of 218,541,212 million and an almost equal distribution between urban (54%) and rural (46%) population.
+The agricultural sector accounts for 35% of total employment and represents 23.7% of the national GDP.

 Nigeria is the most populous country in Africa and one of the most promising economies on the continent.
 However, in the rural areas of Nigeria, poverty is a major problem that is compounded by the lack of opportunities for young people.
 Most of the country’s rural population are smallholder subsistence farmers.
 These farmers grow their crops on plots without irrigation and are therefore completely dependent on rainfall.
 This is detrimental, especially in the northern part of the country which often experiences droughts.
 Furthermore, the poor quality of the country’s road network has greatly undermined the development of the agricultural sector.
 In addition, over-cultivation, deforestation, and overgrazing have greatly degraded the quality of the soil.

-The Anker Living Income Reference Value for 2020 for rural Nigeria is estimated at 138,678 Nigerian naira (287 EUR) per month.
-This is the estimated monthly cost for a typical family in rural Nigeria to cover a basic but decent standard of living in 2020.
-The living income estimate is 170% higher than the income of a family with 1.71 full-time workers earning the minimum wage.
+The Anker Living Income Reference Value for 2023 for rural Nigeria is estimated at 232,948 Nigerian naira (480 EUR) per month.
+This is the estimated monthly cost for a typical family in rural Nigeria to cover a basic but decent standard of living.
 It is important to note that due to the large variability in poverty levels across Nigerian's regions, the living income estimate may be too high for some of the poorest areas in the north of the country and too low for the more developed southern states.